khaymanii/JSFusion/README.md

 - **Vanilla JavaScript**
   - Engage with foundational projects that leverage the pure power of JavaScript.

-- **TypeScript**
-  - Engage with foundational projects that leverage the pure power of TypeScript.

 - **React**
   - Immerse yourself in projects harnessing the declarative and efficient nature of the React library.